Performance & Quality Improvement

 DSS Satisfaction Survey Results

-The lowest average score was a 4 in the area of invitations and participation in Social Service meetings.
+The lowest score was a 4.1 in the area of helpful manual information.